Spring Courses Open for Enrollment15% discount on select winter & spring courses for all subscribers.

 Some courses bear the designation "credit approval pending" after the X-number listed under the course title.
 When this catalog went to press, these courses were in the review process leading to approval for academic credit.

-Continuing Education Units were established by a national task force of educational associations and are intended for use where employers, relicensing agencies, or others require a specified number of hours of study, and noncredit study is acceptable for fulfillment of those requirements.
-One CEU is awarded for each 10 hours of contact partici pation.
-Because CEUs are related to contact time, grading is not appropriate.
+Continuing education units, established by a national task force of educational associations, are intended for students who need to document hours of study for employers, relicensing agencies, or associations.
+One CEU is awarded for each 10 hours of contact participation.
+Because CEUs reflect contact time, grading may not be offered in some courses with a CEU option.

 Instructors assign grades on the basis of a student’s performance on the activities outlined in their course syllabi.
 Grades are available online through the student portal, no later than one month after a course ends.